wancupie-netizen/AlphaRadar/docs/architecture/AlphaRadar_Architecture.md

 Purpose:

-* derived from LearningArtifact collections,
+- derived from `LearningArtifact` collections,
-* belongs to knowledge aggregation,
+- belongs to knowledge aggregation,
-* currently uses a placeholder implementation.
+- currently uses a placeholder implementation.

 These two fingerprints must not be treated as the same contract.

 A future ADR may rename them to remove semantic ambiguity.
-Until that ADR is approved, their current responsibilities remain separate.
+Until that ADR is approved, their responsibilities remain separate.

 ---

 ## 8. Dependency Rules

-Allowed:
+### Allowed

 ```text
 api → application